firefly-iii/docs/docs/docs/data-importer/faq/connection-errors.md

 ## Could not resolve host

-FIDI can't find the host where your Firefly III instance is running.
+The data importer can't find the host where your Firefly III instance is running.
 This is often the problem when using Docker and the devices can't reach each other.

 ## Your Firefly III version X is below the minimum required version Y

 The error says it all, really.

 ## I can't get beyond the opening screen

 Some setups have a bad time handling cookies, and without support for cookies the Data Importer doesn't know what you want to do.
 Make sure that

-- You don't run FIDI in a sub-directory
+- You're not running the data importer in a subdirectory
 - The cookie settings in the .env file are correct.

 ## My connection times out, even though the IP addresses are correct